rus777777/terraform-team-1/README.md

 Before building project set input variables!

-* copy them to ~/.bashrc
+* copy them to ~/.bashrc and reopen your terminal
-* OR copy and run in CLI before run terraform command
+* OR run them in CLI before run terraform command

 They look like:
 ```